Helpful context:

 Exponent 11 Biased by 1023; encodes the power of 2

-Mantissa 52 Fractional digits in base 2
+Mantissa 52 Fractional binary digits

-The value is: $(-1)^\text{sign} \times 1.\text{mantissa} \times 2^{\text{exponent} - 1023}$
+$$(-1)^{\text{sign}} \times 1.\text{mantissa} \times 2^{\text{exponent} - 1023}$$

-The leading 1. before the mantissa is implicit - since every normalised binary number starts with 1, we get a free extra bit of precision.
-This gives float64 about 15–16 significant decimal digits of precision and a range from roughly $5 \times 10^{-324}$ to $1.8 \times 10^{308}$.
+The leading 1. before the mantissa is implicit - since every normalized binary number starts with 1, storing that bit would waste space.
+This “hidden bit” gives float64 an effective 53 bits of mantissa, producing about 15 - 16 significant decimal digits of precision.
+The range spans roughly $5 \times 10^{-324}$ to $1.8 \times 10^{308}$.

-A 32-bit float32 has 8 exponent bits and 23 mantissa bits - about 7 decimal digits of precision.
+A 32-bit float (float32) has 8 exponent bits and 23 mantissa bits - about 7 significant decimal digits and range $1.2 \times 10^{-38}$ to $3.4 \times 10^{38}$.

 import math

-Machine epsilon $\epsilon_\text{mach}$ is the smallest value such that $1.0 + \epsilon_\text{mach} \ne 1.0$.
+Machine epsilon $\varepsilon$ is the smallest value such that $1.0 + \varepsilon \neq 1.0$.
 For float64:

-$$\epsilon_\text{mach} \approx 2.2 \times 10^{-16}$$
+$$\varepsilon \approx 2.22 \times 10^{-16}$$

 import sys